Bishop Museum: Later development

 In 1940, Kamehameha Schools moved to its new campus in Kapālama, allowing the museum to expand at the original campus site.
 Bishop Hall, first built for use by the school, was adapted for museum use.
 Most other school structures were razed, and new museum facilities were constructed.
 By the late 1980s, the Bishop Museum had become the largest natural and cultural history institution in Polynesia.

 In 1988, construction of the Castle Memorial Building was begun.
 Dedicated on January 13, 1990, Castle Memorial Building houses all the major traveling exhibits that come to the Bishop Museum from institutions around the world.

 The Richard T. Mamiya Science Adventure Center opened in November 2005.
 The building is designed as a learning center for children, and includes many interactive exhibits focused on marine science, volcanology, and related sciences.

 Recent acquisitions

-In November 2017, Christie's Paris auctioned a 20-inch wooden kiʻi, described as depicting the Hawaiian war god Ku ka'ili moku and dating to circa 1780–1820, and having been in a private French collection since the 1940s.
-Salesforce CEO Marc Benioff purchased the statue for $7.5 million, significantly exceeding the estimate of $2.3–3.4 million.
-He donated the kiʻi to the Museum in May 2018, stating that the artifact "belonged in Hawaii for the education and benefit of its people."
+In November 2017, Christie's Paris auctioned Vérité kiʻi, a wooden kiʻi from the Parisian Vérité collection.
+It was cataloged as a representation of the Hawaiian war god Kū-kaʻili-moku, and dated to about 1780–1820.
+Salesforce CEO Marc Benioff and his wife Lynne bought the figure and donated it to the museum, which announced the gift in 2018.
+Several specialists in Oceanic art, including Adrienne L. Kaeppler, have questioned the carving's age, which remains unresolved; it was the centerpiece of the museum's exhibition Kini Ke Kua: Transformative Images.

-In February 2019, the statue's authenticity was publicly questioned by several Pacific art experts, including Smithsonian Institution curator Adrienne Kaeppler and Munich-based dealer Daniel Blau.
-Although Christie's defended the attribution, the museum conducted scientific testing, including radiocarbon dating that placed the carving between 1669 and 1944, a range too broad to resolve the authenticity questions.
-Museum president Melanie Ide acknowledged the questions about provenance while stating that curators were conducting additional research.
-Despite the controversy, the kiʻi served as the centerpiece of the museum's "Kini Ke Kua: Transformative Images" exhibition from September 2019 to March 2020.